 3. Prevention of the leaks in the company and insurance in case of legal proceedings.
 Again, it’s important to explain exactly what such strict control is being introduced for – and at the same time show employees that decent employees have nothing to worry about – employee tracking software is just an additional alibi and proof of their innocence.

 Overall, the main recommendation for the “green” and “orange” zones is to show the employees the benefits of the monitoring.
 Give bigger bonuses and certificates on the basis of Kickidler reports, consider promotions and professional development – let people see that the implementation of the monitoring system benefits not only the company, but them personally as well.

-And finally, “Red zone”.
+And finally, “Red zone” of Bossware.
 You should use it only in extreme cases.
 Such approaches can cause problems at the company level.
 The only exception is when you know for sure that there is a “mole” in the company and open surveillance will scare them off.
 But in that case, no one should ever know that there was a mole, so you'll need to do some extra work to ensure the confidentiality of using software to track employees.

 Here at Kickidler, we strongly recommend that you communicate openly with your employees about any monitoring methods you use.
 Transparency, disclosure and competent results processing are what make monitoring truly effective.

 To make matters a bit easier for you, we’ve compiled a list with the bossware examples that are most commonly used for monitoring employee productivity.

 First things first, no such list can be complete without a mention of our solution, which has been found to be quite superior to most other similar solutions on the market.
 Kickidler has a plethora of visual monitoring tools that make it pretty much impossible for unscrupulous employees to cheat the solution.